Spread Betting Shares UK

 - Go ‘short’ if you think the share price will decrease

-When you buy shares in the traditional sense – you own stock in the company.
+When you purchase shares in the traditional sense – you own stock in the company.
 This means that you are entitled to certain stockholder rights – such as receiving your share of any dividend payments.
 But, spread betting shares UK are financial derivatives.

 This means that the underlying asset does not exist.
 Instead, all you are doing is speculating on the future value of the shares.
 On top of being able to short-sell and apply leverage – not owning the shares means that you will not need to pay any stamp duty tax.
 This saves you 0.5% from the very get-go.